 Al Ries and Jack Trout are world-renowned marketing consultants, with more than 25 years of marketing experience.
 This book presents 22 immutable laws of marketing that have stood the test of time, and determine the success (or failure) of your marketing strategy.
 It’s an essential resource for any business owner, marketing or business executive.
-In this summary of the The 22 Immutable Laws Of Marketing, we’ll outline the 22 marketing laws, and zoom in on a few specific laws in more detail.
+In this free version of The 22 Immutable Laws Of Marketing summary, you’ll get an overview of all 22 laws.

 According to the authors, these 22 Laws of Marketing are like the laws of nature.
 If you violate them, your marketing program is doomed to fail, regardless of what you throw at it—be it the brightest, most creative people, or tons of time, energy and money.
 To succeed, marketers and business managers must learn these laws and work within their framework; otherwise, the laws will automatically work against them.